 - Place cashews in a bowl and add 2 cups HOT water.
 Let soak while you prepare remainder of recipe.

 - Heat oil in a large soup pot or Dutch oven with a fitted lid over medium.
-Add onions and celery; cook 5 minutes, until softened.
-Add potatoes, garlic, oregano, salt, pepper, thyme, and rosemary; cook 5 more minutes, stirring often.
-Stir in frozen vegetables and chickpeas.
+Add onions and celery; cook 5 to 6 minutes, until softened.
+Add potatoes, garlic, oregano, and thyme; cook 5 more minutes, stirring often.
+Stir in frozen vegetables, chickpeas, salt, and pepper.

 - Transfer cashews and soaking liquid to a blender and blend on HIGH until smooth (texture should resemble cashew milk).
-Pour cashew mixture into soup and simmer over medium-low, uncovered, until soup starts to thicken, about 8 to 10 minutes.
+Pour cashew mixture into soup and gently simmer, uncovered, until soup starts to thicken, about 8 to 10 minutes.

 - Remove bare thyme stems and adjust seasonings as needed.
 Ladle soup into bowls and add garnishes of choice (more fresh herbs, crushed crackers, croutons, etc.)